microsoft/hlsl-specs/proposals/NNNN-debug-printf.md

 ## Detailed design

-1. The printf dxil op will be non-semantic, it does not affect final hlsl code/algorithm.
+1. The printf dxil op will be purely for debug purpose, it does not affect final hlsl code/algorithm in any way.
-Non-semantic dxil op code can be counted down from 0xffff, or 0xffffffff, it will give a hint to the client api to remove the non semantic dxil safely
+To separate this kind of debug-purpose dxil ops to the normal non-debug dxil il ops, the debug printf dxil op code can be counted down from 0xffff, or 0xffffffff, e.g. op code is 0xfffe.
+So it will give a hint to the d3d debug layer to pick up debug printf dxil easily, or a underlying d3d driver to remove these dxil op codes safely.
 2. Add a option to enable printf dxil op generation to dxc, try to separate hlsl code for debugging and for production, if printf option is disabled, the printf in hlsl will be report a error
 3. We should not support dynamic string variable, a string variable content.